Pabitra969/Online_Code_Editor/README.md

    ```bash
    cd online-code-editor
    ```
-3. Install the required dependencies using npm:
+3. To fix the node dependencies using npm:

    ```bash
    npm audit fix